jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 ## The Computer System

 ![system\_diagrams]({{'img/dinocpu/assignment4-systems.svg' | relative_url}})
-**Figure 1.** Illustration of the systems that we use for evaluating of the caches.
+**Figure 1.** Illustration of the systems that we use for evaluating different memory cacheh structures.
 On each system, the left arrows are wires responsible for sending instruction memory requests/responses, while the right arrows are wires responsible for sending data memory requests/responses.